arnaudlambertt/Thiscord/README.md

 #### 2. Clone the repository
 #### 3. Install the dependencies
 ```
-//in the root directory of the project
+//root directory of the project
 npm install express
 npm install nodemon
 ```